250 mcg/1mL and Adult 500 mcg/1mL Unit Dose Vial (UDV)

 pounding heart beat

-symptoms of an allergic reactions such as rash, itching or hives on the skin; swelling of the face, lips, tongue or other
+allergic reaction (shortness of breath, wheezing or troubled breathing; swelling of the face, lips, tongue or other parts

 After using Atrovent UDV

-Keep your Atrovent UDV in a cool, dry place where the temperature stays below 25°C.
+Keep your Atrovent UDV in a cool, dry place where the temperature stays below 25°C and protect from light.

 Do not store Atrovent UDV or any other medicine in the bathroom or near a sink.